prashm/givingshelf/deploy/cloudwatch-setup.md

 The installation script should have automatically:
 - Installed the CloudWatch agent
-- Copied the configuration file
+- Copied the JSON configuration file
+- Added cwagent user to adm and ubuntu groups (for log file access)
 - Started the agent

 Verify everything is working: